Discover folk - the CRM for people-powered businesses

 Cons

-• Complex setup: Initial setup and configuration can be complex, particularly for insurance businesses without technical expertise or dedicated IT resources.
+- Complex setup: Initial setup and configuration can be challenging for insurance teams without dedicated IT resources.

 Price and plans